afcarl/TFA-Bullet-Ballistics/README.md

 # TFA Bullet Ballistics
 **TFA Bullet Ballistics** is a full ballistics system in Garry's Mod for [TFA Base](https://steamcommunity.com/sharedfiles/filedetails/?id=415143062).
-Instead of firing hitscan bullets that require no skill at all, you can instead shoot bullets impacted by gravity, etc. I tried to optimize it as well as I could with my knowledge, all calculations regarding bullets are done serverside.
+Instead of firing hitscan bullets, you can instead shoot bullets impacted by gravity, wind, etc. It's fairly well optimized considering the complexity of the addon.
 If you would like a feature you can request it [here](https://github.com/Daxble/TFA-Bullet-Ballistics/issues) or make it yourself and submit it [here](https://github.com/Daxble/TFA-Bullet-Ballistics/pulls).

 # Features

-* Should work with all bullet based weapons
+* Should work with all TFA weapons.
 * All bullets calculated serverside
 * Bullet Drop
 * Scales with gravity ( Above 0 )
 * Wind ( If StormFox is installed )
 * Tracers
 * Bullet Cracks
+* Weapons automatically patched.

 # FAQ
 Q. It doesn't seem like it's working up close?